TedHusted/awake/awake.md

 Titan: Are the Vanir a humanoid species?

-Alisi: In Terran terms, the Varnir would be called “grey aliens”.
+Alisi: In Terran terms, the Varnir would be called “grey aliens”, so yes.
 Visualize the foundling from the movie “ET” or the Asgards from the TV series Stargate SG-1.
 Compared to Terrans, greys are more logical and express fewer emotions.

 Titan: Are the Vanir the Roswell aliens?